Designing Notification Settings. Giving users control over how and where they receive updates.

 01. Shaping the experience

-I collaborated with engineers, a product manager, and customer support to initially define the broader notification settings framework.
+I collaborated with engineers, growth team, a product manager, and customer support to initially define the broader notification settings framework.

 02. Opportunity